- Offline

 - Import File — import a

-.jsonlicense file downloaded from your account
+.json license file downloaded from your account

 You can also click Skip for now to activate later via Settings → Account.